Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 Now, Johnson has to focus on either making a trade or waiting until next summer to sign a max player outright.

-While names like Damian Lillard are starting to float around in trade rumors, it's Kawhi Leonard that the Lakers covet, and the feeling was mutual, but that may have changed since James decided to make Los Angeles his home.
+While names like Damian Lillard are starting to float around in trade rumors, it's Kawhi Leonard that the Lakers appear to covet most, and the feeling was mutual, but that may have changed since James decided to make Los Angeles his home.

 Kawhi Now Prefers the Clippers?